-- What are the differences between all the job placement agencies or firms and the services they offer?
+• What are the differences between job placement agencies, firms and the services they offer?

-Contingency Search: Typically covers off all mid to senior level professional positions.
+Contingency Search: Typically covers off all junior to senior level professional positions.

-Retained Search: Utilized in the placement of Executive level and highly specialized or hard to place positions.
+Utilized in the placement of Executive level and highly specialized positions.

-Contingency & Retained Search: Like Avid Exec, some firms have the bench strength to perform both kinds of searches.
+: Like Avid Exec, some firms have the bench strength and skill to provide two levels of service and consulting.

-When you are looking to make a job or career change, it’s important that you maximize and utilize all the resources at your avail, including recruiters, placement agencies and executive search firms.
-In saying so, it’s important that you realize that they do not find people jobs.
-Rather, they work as an extended arm to a company(s) (their client), uncovering and identifying candidates who demonstrate specific talents that match their client’s cultural fit and the position’s competencies and special requirements.
+When you are looking to make a job or career change, it’s important that you utilize all the resources at your avail, including recruiters, placement agencies and executive search firms.
+Recruiters and search professionals work with companies (the client), uncovering and identifying candidates whose specific talents match their clients cultural fit along with the position’s competencies and special requirements.

-‘Headhunting’ is a term used when an individual is directly contacted by a recruiter to see if s/he would be interested in exploring a job or career opportunity.
-These individuals are contacted due to there having specific bench strengths, leadership traits and/or specialized competencies that are considered very valuable.
+‘Headhunting’ is a term used when an individual, who is not actively seeking new employment, is directly contacted by a recruiter to see if s/he would be interested in exploring a job they have available.
+These individuals are contacted due to their having specific bench strengths, leadership traits and/or specialized competencies that are considered very valuable.

-- Can I send my resume to a recruiter – even when I don’t fit any of their jobs?
+• Can I send my resume to a recruiter even when I don’t fit any of their jobs advertisements?

-You can apply directly to most recruitment firms or agencies any time, even when you don’t fit the requirements for any of their jobs.
-When you send your resume, your information goes into a confidential database and you may be activated now or at a future time.
-Recruiters often access resumes in their databases by using key word searches,so make sure you include:
+You can apply directly to most recruitment firms or agencies at any time, even when you don’t fitor like any of their current jobs.
+When you send your resume, your information goes into a confidential database, allowing you to be activated at any time.
+Recruiters often access resumes in their databases by using key word searches, so make sure you include:

 Job Titles: If you have an obscure job title, you can put a more common job title in brackets behind it. ( IE: Director of First Impressions (Receptionist))

 Your Employers & Industry: Beyond naming your employer, it would be smart to also include the industry as well.
 This increases your chances of being activated by way of a key word search.
-Recruiters will often use the industry as a way of finding candidates in their database.
+Recruiters will often use the industry as one of the key wordsa way of finding candidates in their database.
 (IE: Burling Owl Ltd (Technical Oil Field Services Industry))

 Education, Designations, and Associations: Use full titles with the acronyms in brackets.
 (IE: P.Eng Designation (Professional Engineering))